elsorino/Edit-About/README.md

 When you're done, hit ⌘WinKey+S to save the Assets.car file

-After this, return to the terminal window and type `sudo mv ~/Desktop/modified/Assets.car /Applications/Utilities/System\ Information.app/Contents/Resources/Assets.car` Hit enter, then it will prompt for your password.
-Enter your password\(it will not appear to be typing, but it is\) and hit enter.
-This replaces the original file with the new modified one.
+After this, return to the terminal window and type `sudo cp ~/Desktop/modified/Assets.car /Applications/Utilities/System\ Information.app/Contents/Resources/Assets.car` Hit enter, then it will prompt for your password.
+Enter your password, this replaces the original file with the new modified one.

 NOTE: If you get permission error after entering the command, you have SIP enabled